+See what the compliance issues are.
 As they say, employee’s rights are human rights.
 Nowadays, many laborers from across the world are experiencing different forms of exploitations—physical, mental, emotional and financial.
 They are deprived of their rights to earn a satisfactory living wage and work in healthy and safe workplaces.

-Like any other countries, the Kingdom of Thailand has its labor law that should not be taken for granted by any employer.
+Like any other country, the Kingdom of Thailand has its labor law that should not be taken for granted by any employer.
 All the rights and responsibilities that pertain to employers and employees are commonly ruled by a series of rules and regulations.
-Primarily, the Labor Protection Act of 1998 (LPA) and the Civil Commercial Code (CCC) are the ones in charge for administering labor protection laws in Thailand.
+Primarily, the Labor Protection Act of 1998 (LPA) and the Civil Commercial Code (CCC) are the ones in charge of administering labor protection laws in Thailand.
 Apart from them, there are also laws that connect with Thai Labor compliance issues.
 These are:

 – Labor Protection Act BE 2541,

 – Social Security Act BE 2533,

 – Thai Civil and Commercial Code,

-- – Provident Fund Act BE 2530, and
+– Provident Fund Act BE 2530, and

-- – Workmen’s Compensation Act BE 2537.
+– Workmen’s Compensation Act BE 2537.

 Employees should be aware of these acts so they will know what rights they should stand for.
-These acts deal with many labor issues such as maximum working hour, remuneration, child labor, female labor, sick and maternity leave, dismissal as well as termination of employees, welfare and social security of employees, and hiring of employees services.
+These acts deal with many labor issues such as maximum working hours, remuneration, child labor, female labor, sick and maternity leave, dismissal as well as the termination of employees, welfare and social security of employees, and hiring of employees services.